Reydeuss/competitive-programming-submissions/README.md

 1. This repository is **not affiliated** with TLX, LeetCode, Codewars, or any other platform.
 2. All solutions are independently developed and shared publicly.
 3. The author is not responsible for any misuse of the code; users are expected to follow platform rules.
+4. This repository is not meant to facilitate cheating or any others acts violating integrity in academic settings or competitions.